itanyag22/trace-speed-safety/METHODOLOGY.md

 Peri-urban segments receive a 15% reduction on the upper bound of the rural equivalent.

-T2 evaluates two sub-signals: whether the posted limit exceeds the environment-implied upper bound, and whether V85 exceeds the environment-implied upper bound.
-The V85 sub-signal is weighted at 60% of its raw penalty to reflect the fact that operating speeds are influenced by driver behavior as well as environment.
-The two sub-signals are averaged.
+Tier 2 evaluates two things in combination.
+The first is whether the posted limit exceeds what the road environment implies is safe.
+The second is whether V85, the speed at which most traffic moves, also exceeds that implied ceiling.
+The V85 signal carries slightly less weight than the limit signal because operating speeds reflect driver behavior as much as road design, and the framework is primarily concerned with the limit rather than the driver.
+The two signals are averaged into the final T2 score.

 **CV extension**